shannonfenn/Multi-Label-Curricula-via-Minimum-Feature-Selection/README.md

 To install requirements from PYPI run:
 ~~~~
 pip install -r requirements.txt
-pip install -r requirements2.txt
 ~~~~
-(This two step process is required due to bugs in the cython-gsl setup file which crash if cython is not already installed.)

 Depends on two other projects [bitpacking](https://github.com/shannonfenn/bitpacking) and [minfs](https://github.com/shannonfenn/minfs) which need to be available on the python path.
-This can be achieved with pip using:

-`pip install -e .`

-In the root directory of both projects.

 ## Use